 - Analyze those data sets to drill down on useful data and identify any gaps you need to fill in

 - Fill in missing data, either on your own or through a third party

 - Monitor your data sets regularly to ensure proper organization and new variables can be included as your business evolves

 Many AI initiatives get their start with data scientists, which tend to be on the smaller scale.
 But there’s also a tendency for enterprises adopting AI to try to accomplish too much at the beginning.

 AI isn’t something you simply throw at a problem.
-Properly adopting and implementing it takes a series of steps, from pinpointing what exactly you want AI to achieve to ensuring you have the right infrastructure and platforms in place to scale properly.
+Properly adopting and implementing AI takes a series of steps, from pinpointing what exactly you want it to achieve to ensure you have the right infrastructure and platforms in place to scale properly.